JamieXML/public_note/README.md

 # public_note
-Please note, this repo is used only for some special testing.
+This account only exists for OASIS official activity.
+(I have calved it off from other Git work related to my non-OASIS work.)
 Looking for me?
 Start from https://twitter.com/JamieXML